xyMa00/Rescue/README.md

 ## Installation

 Ressac neural network is implemented in [Pytorch](https://pytorch.org/) framework.
-Running Ressac on CUDA is recommended if available.
+Running Rescue on CUDA is recommended if available.

 #### install from PyPI